 STEP 4: Determine if your slow network is caused by latency or bandwidth issues

 Bandwidth: If you’re routinely hitting your SLA’s max bandwidth, you don’t have enough capacity to cover the times you need to push more packets through the pipeline (bursts).
 For companies leveraging the cloud, as a rule of thumb, you need roughly 1.5 Mbps per employee.
 For example, a 50-user company using Office 365 and Salesforce should have an aggregate of 75 Mbps of internet bandwidth while companies whose employees use the internet for email and web browsing only need much less.
 Another rule of thumb is to look at your company’s average speed and then double it — you want 50% more speed available to handle bursts.

 Latency: If your bandwidth looks good, then your IT team will look at the routes your network uses.
 There could be bottlenecks leaving your facility or traffic jams at peering locations or other points along the route.
 Once the problem areas are located, your IT team should work with your ISP to reroute your traffic, which will speed it up.
 Buying more speed from the ISP, even if your ISP wants you to, won’t fix a peering problem.
 Internet routing protocols are supposed to find the best routes automatically but sometimes they don’t.
 Think of it as GPS routing for a road trip.
 You can get stuck in traffic if your GPS doesn’t reroute you around an accident.
 The newest routing protocols look at response time in addition to the shortest distance.

-Latency plus bandwidth: Sometimes you have more than one problem going on.
-Start by solving the Bandwidth issue (add capacity), then work on the latency issues (fix routing).
+Latency plus bandwidth: Sometimes, you have more than one problem going on.
+Start by solving the bandwidth issue by adding capacity then work on the latency issues by fixing the routing.

 STEP 5: If you need to buy more capacity, consider buying it from a different carrier and/or different channel